fluent/fluent-plugin-sql/README.md

 What you need to configure is *update\_column*.
 The column should be an incremental column (such as AUTO\_ INCREMENT primary key) so that this plugin reads newly INSERTed rows.
 Alternatively, you can use a column incremented every time when you update the row (such as `last_updated_at` column) so that this plugin reads the UPDATEd rows as well.
 If you omit to set *update\_column* parameter, it uses primary key.

 It stores last selected rows to a file (named *state\_file*) to not forget the last row when Fluentd restarts.
+If you want to use and AWS S3 object store to hold this information, define the bucket name and key and AWS region.
+Also make sure AWS credentials are provided through the environment.
+See https://docs.aws.amazon.com/sdk-for-ruby/v3/developer-guide/setup-config.html

 ## Input: Configuration